mhartington/mhartington.github.io/content/post/typings-v1.md

 ### You must define a source

-While most types live in the DefinitelyTyped repo, many authors are publishing types to npm, bower, or directly with the the module.
+While most types live in the DefinitelyTyped repo, many authors are publishing types to npm, bower, or directly with the module.
 Since we have more sources, we need to specify which source we want pull from.

 Take Lodash for example.
-A quick search in typings will reveal that we have multiple sources for lodash.
+A quick search in typings will reveal that we have multiple sources for Lodash.

 ```bash
 typings search lodash